1921 Auckland Rugby League season: Fourth grade

+Otahuhu won the championship though not all results were reported.

 Fifth grade

 City Rovers defeated Richmond by 5 points to 2 to win the championship.
 There were very few results reported during the season.
 Marist entered 2 teams however their B team withdrew after round 3.
 Kingsland withdrew after round 11, and North Shore and Manukau after round 12.
 Parnell entered a team late in the season to play a friendly match.